 I opted for a lime peel stuffed with coconut.
 It was so sweet and sticky and the lime peel added just that perfect touch of acidity to cut the sugar in the coconut.
 (Are you supposed to eat the lime peel?
 I don’t know.
 Did I eat the lime peel?
 Absolutely.)

 Afternoon: Palacio National

 We spent the morning learning about Mexico City’s culture and history.
 Now we will spend the rest of our 24 hours in Mexico City learning a little more about its present.
 But first…lunch!

 After boning up on Mexico City’s history, why not chow down at a historic restaurant?
 Hosteria de Santo Domingo is the oldest restaurant in Mexico City, which must explain why that mummy above is there to greet you when you enter.

 I was dying to try the specialty of the house, which is chile en nogada, a large poblano chile filled with ground meat, fruit, and spices, and topped with a walnut cream sauce and pomegranate seeds.
 My only problem is that the portion was so tiny.
 Is this a restaurant for birds????

 I managed to make myself eat dessert just so I could review it on this blog.
 (You know, for Science!)
-I ordered one of my favorites, arroz con leche.
+I ordered one of my favorite desserts in the world: arroz con leche.
 This dish is like a milkier version of rice pudding.
 I liked that it wasn’t too sweet and tasted of real cinnamon, but after the wonders of Jumbo the Poblano that I ate for lunch, I’m not sure any dessert would have been that exciting.